Delivering Maternal and Child Health Programs in Rural Kenya

 As the Nuru Kenya Healthcare Training Manager, I was delighted to add seven new Healthcare Field Officers (FOs) to my team.
 After their successful recruitment, training and shadowing, it was time for the mapping process whereby FOs would locate the various Nuru farmer households at which they were to conduct home visits.
 There they would assess the existing knowledge, attitudes and practice on healthy behaviours within the household in order to tailor future healthcare messages accordingly.

 With the support of Agriculture and Healthcare FOs, the two-week process kicked off on the 15th of June on a good note and the new FOs were optimistic about the outcome.
 FOs introduced themselves to the household members and introduced the activities conducted by the Healthcare Program.
 Even as the FOs were learning to conduct home visits for the first time, their approach was exemplary.
-They displayed great knowledge in explaining how the healthcare program was focusing on improving maternal and child health.
-This created a good impression to Nuru farmer households, and members were visibly anxious to learn more from the FOs.
+They displayed tremendous knowledge in explaining how the healthcare program was focusing on improving maternal and child health.
+This created an excellent impression to Nuru farmer households, and members were visibly anxious to learn more from the FOs.

 Chiefs and village elders were very co-operative in assisting the FOs with identifying the households, and government health workers were very welcoming and willing to collaborate with Nuru.